 On Singapore buses, ADAS systems are non-intervening, i.e. they only provide audio/visual alerts to the driver, and do not take over control of the vehicle in any way.
 These ADAS systems typically offer the following functionalities:

 Different ADAS systems offer different degrees of functionality, and some are bundled with telematics capabilities as well.
 The most common models are varieties offered by Streamex (distributed by TNT Surveillance), Mobileye, ST Engineering, and Continental Automotive.
-Since 2022, 360-degree camera-based systems that fulfil all the above functionalities have also gained widespread adoption.
+Since 2022, 360-degree camera-based systems that fulfil all the above functionalities have also been adopted.

 LTA Requirements